Xelus22/MechanicalKeyboardWiki/_entries/MXSwitches.md

 <br>

 Add new or forgotten switches to the database here.
-They will be shown once you have refreshed the page.
 <br>

 Note: For image link, please place in a direct link from imgur.